celestiaorg/celestia-node/node/tests/README.md

 ### Constructing Celestia nodes
 You can construct any Celestia `bridge/full/light` nodes using swamp and be rest assured that they will be linked between each other.
 <i>Note: Linking nodes does not mean that you have connected them.
 Linking only enables further connection between nodes.
-Think of Linking as a fibre cable being plugged between 2 PCs.
-Connecing is the actual process from the OS level in communicating between them.</i>
+Think of linking as a fibre cable between 2 PCs.
+Connecting is the actual process from the OS level in communicating between them.</i>

 ```go
 // you can add any options during initialization in the signature